dmbarbour/glas/docs/GlasNamespaces.md

 Syntactic protections are relatively weak in context of user-defined syntax.
 We can strengthen privacy protections by analyzing a namespace before it is evaluated: check that 'ns' defs don't initially reference private names, and that all rewrites (prefix to prefix maps) preserve privacy: if '~' is in lhs, it must also appear in rhs.

-## Global Definitions
+### Global Definitions

 A global namespace is modeled by implicitly forwarding a namespace such as `g.*` into hierarchical components.
 For example, if we have hierarchical component 'foo' we might use translation `{ "" => "foo.", "g." => "g." }`.
 This allows components to share and access definitions with without manual threading, albeit at greater risk of conflict.
 By explicitly overriding the default behavior, users can sandbox globals or resolve conflicts.

 Abstract assembly proposes global namespace `%*` for AST constructors.
 I am tempted to reserve a region under '%' for user-defined globals, but doing so dilutes purity of purpose and the performance benefits are negligible.

-## Abstraction of Call Graphs
+### Abstraction of Call Graphs

-For conventional procedural programming, we can hard-code most names in the call-graph between functions.
+For first-order procedural programming, we can hard-code names in the call-graph between functions.
 Our abstract assembly would contain structures like `(%call Name ArgExpr)`.
 The namespace model makes this elastic, allowing users to translate names to support hierarchical structure and overrides names.
 We can leverage this elasticity for limited abstraction, e.g. to redirect or sandbox a name.
-However, this approach to abstraction is very expensive in cases where we need multiple variations deep within a call graph.
+However, this approach to abstraction is very expensive where we want many variations of a large call graph.

-A more efficient solution is to introduce higher order programming at the definition layer.
-Even if we don't want functions as first-class values (due to awkward feature interaction with live coding, orthogonal persistence, remote procedure calls, etc.) we can support function arguments as implicit parameters (e.g. algebraic effects), or function results via staged programming.
-In any case, this reduces need for duplication in the namespace layer.
-Insofar as the higher order program is static or stable, an optimizer can heuristically trade space for speed via partial evaluation.

-Taken to an extreme, we can abstract all the calls.
-We might allow `(%call StaticDataExpr ArgExpr)` where `%call` looks at an implicit parameter to determine how data is converted to a function name (or callable AST).
-This supports ad-hoc late binding similar to OOP inheritance and overrides.
-This implicit parameter could be a function that returns a name or callable AST, likely involving *localizations* (see abstract assembly) so we can securely translate data to an open-ended set of names.
-Alternatively, a list of functions so we can model layers of logical overlays with 'super' calls in context of overrides.

-In any case, the proposed namespace model and abstract assembly are adequate foundations for abstraction, and provide means for the program model to take it further without violating security or performance assumptions.
+To solve this, we can support staged higher order programming directly in the program definition layer.
+Further, it is feasible to restrict higher order programming to static parameters.
+An optimizer can heuristically perform partial evaluation and inlining.

+An intriguing opportunity is to apply indirection to all call targets, i.e. let all edges in a call graph become arcs through an implicit 'call context' parameter, possibly static.
+Instead of calling a name directly, we might use `(%call "foo" ArgExpr)` then the call context maps `"foo"` to a function name or other callable AST.
+To support bindings to an open namespace (without breaking namespace security assumptions), the call context can can leverage *Localizations* as described in [abstract assembly](AbstractAssembly.md).
+To support logical overlays and overrides with 'super' calls, call context can be structured as a list of layers.

+There is probably some awkward feature interaction, e.g. private utility definitions probably shouldn't be subject to override, so we might need some special attention to that.
+But we don't need a new NSOp for this role, just careful design of the front-end syntax and intermediate AST.

 ## Potential Extensions

-### Improving Lazy Eval

-At the moment, the 'ld' operator hinders lazy evaluation of the namespace because we cannot easily determine or restrict which names 'ld' introduces.
-Translation can help, but it doesn't prevent 'ld' from introducing names into `sys.*` or `%`.
-We'll need some form of annotations on namespaces to express assumptions about where definitions are introduced.

-One viable solution is to extend the 'remove' encoding (move to NULL) to support a test assumption, i.e. that nothing was actually removed.
-This could be encoded as a special remove destination, with a NULL byte.
-Then we could express that `sys.*` is not defined by 'ld' by adding a remove `sys.` prefix and also warning if something was removed.
-Lazy eval would easily notice the remove and wouldn't need to include `sys.*` in its considerations for introduction of definitions.
-Still, this is awkward to encode at every point where it might be needed.

-It may be better to explicitly constrain which definitions may be introduced than to specify where definitions are not introduced.
-This is feasible, but may require an extra operator to annotate the assumption.

 ### Copy Operator?
 Unlikely.

 It is feasible to introduce operations to copy all or part of the tacit namespace into a new location.
 This might be expressed as a `cp:(Map of Prefix to Prefix)` operation, copying definitions based on longest matching prefix, and also moving them to the target prefix and perhaps also performing a link on the copied defs with the same map (for internal consistency).

 However, I don't have a strong use case for this.
 For the potential use cases I've found it seems better to either abstract construction of a namespace then directly instantiate multiple variations (already supported via 'ld'), or use the layers of overlays mentioned for call graph abstraction.

+### Load Operator?
+Tentative Redesign.

+We could introduce a 'load' operator `ld:Def` that evaluates Def to an NSOp within the namespace context (subject to late binding and overrides) then rewrites to the returned NSOp.
+The challenge is ensuring this Def doesn't affect any names that it depends upon.
+This feature would be very convenient for lazy loading of dependencies and metaprogramming subject to overrides and parameterization via the host namespace.

+I might need a different namespace model to make this feasible.

+## Alternative Namespace Model

+Some desired areas of improvement:

+* assume syntactic avoidance of name conflicts but detect errors early
+* stable structure: don't 'modify' the tacit namespace, only add to it
+* support for load expressions that are evaluated within the namespace

+I think this is doable, and it should even be simpler than the older model.
+Since we aren't touching the namespace layer, we don't need 'mv' or 'ln', but we do need to translate our load expressions.

+We do lose the 'remove with warnings' feature to help resist conflicts and guide lazy evaluation, but I that's a minor issue given it never really helped with user-defined globals in any case, and we don't need to consider it for `%*` or `sys.*` when we're implicitly receiving those from the runtime.
+The problem before had a lot to do with composing multiple definitions per word, and we're assuming that's a non-issue.